keplergl/kepler.gl/README.md

 Everyone wants the flexibility to render custom kepler.gl componenents.
 Kepler.gl has a dependency injection system that allow you to inject components to KeplerGl replacing existing ones.
 All you need to do is to create a component factory for the one you want to replace, import the original component factory and call `injectComponents` at the root component of your app where `KeplerGl` is mounted.
-Take a look at `examples/demo-app/src/app.js` and see how it renders custom side panel header in kepler.gl
+Take a look at `examples/demo-app/src/app.js` and see how it renders a custom side panel header in kepler.gl

 ```
-// import injectComponents helper and original PanelHeaderFactory
 import {injectComponents, PanelHeaderFactory} from '@uber/kepler.gl/components';

 // define custom header
 const CustomHeader = () => (<div>My kepler.gl app</div>);
 const myCustomHeaderFactory = () => CustomHeader;

-// Inject custom header into Kepler.gl, replacing original one
+// Inject custom header into Kepler.gl, replacing default
 const KeplerGl = injectComponents([
   [PanelHeaderFactory, myCustomHeaderFactory]
 ]);

-// render KeplerGl, it's going to render your custom header instead
+// render KeplerGl, it will render your custom header instead of the default
-const MapContainer = (}) => (
+const MapContainer = () => (
   <div>
     <KeplerGl
       id="foo"